nksprzak/houston-music/README.md

 	4. run the command 'scrapy crawl songkick'
 	5. cd to project root
 	6. run soup.py
+	7. creates a JSON songkick_data.txt in the songkick dir

 ## How to delete the HTML that are scrapped:
 	find . -type f -iname "*.html" -delete